 This motion is timely because Section 1987.1 requires only that a motion to quash by a non-party be "reasonably made" without providing any specific filing deadline.
 In assessing what constitutes reasonable notice of a motion to quash, courts have held that even seven days notice, prior to the date of appearance, is sufficient in the context of a trial subpoena.
 See Lee, 151 Cal.
 App.
 4th at 583.
-In this case, Metropolitan received the subpoena on January 21, 2014, for appearance on February 10, 2014-only 20 calendar days notice.
+In this case, Metropolitan received the subpoena on January 21, 2014, for appearance on February 10, 2014 - only 20 calendar days notice.
 Stites Decl. at ¶ 9.
-Under these circumstances, Metropolitan's filing of this motion, within one week of receipt of the subpoena and 14 days before an appearance is required, is reasonable.
+Under these circumstances, Metropolitan's filing of this motion, within one week of receipt of the subpoena is reasonable.